Conditions that Make Zakat Obligatory

 Those Who Have a Reconciliation of Heart

 Those who have become Muslims newly, and those who are friends of the Muslim community, are considered our brothers in Islam.
-Therefore, Allah His Mighty has included them to be as entitled to zakat.
+Therefore, Allah His Mighty has included them to be entitled to zakat.

 To Free Those in Bondage